executeatwill/executeatwill.github.io/_posts/2020-01-06-Active-Directory-Enumeration-Hacker-Notes.md

+# Requirements/Tools
-With credentials recovered from the mitm attack we can use tools
+Requirements: With credentials recovered from the mitm attack we can use tools

 Tools: